golanlevin/ExperimentalCapture/docs/final-project-proposal-remarks.md

 ### [Benjamin](https://github.com/golanlevin/ExperimentalCapture/blob/master/students/benjamin/finalprojectproposal)

-Glad to see you continue with your work from Project 3.
+Thrilled to see you continue with your work from Project 3.
 I've prevously sent you some thoughts and suggestions by email.
 Go ahead and get started.
-You have my permission to interpret this work for 60-212 as well (perhaps something browser-based using three.js or OF in the browser?).
+You have my permission to interpret this work (i.e. "double-dip") for 60-212 as well.
+Perhaps you could make something browser-based using three.js or openFrameworks in the browser?

 Note, your final project proposal was not saved as a markdown (.md) file, so it doesn't display correctly in the github site.